robo27918/Senior-Project-Mobility-Scooter-ML/MediepipeSetup.md

 I think its good practice to use virtual environments.
 This can prevent a lot of headaches later on.
 But if you want to skip this step, then proceed to the next step, but you've warned.

-Ok good, you are wise to keep reading.
-So the first thing you need to do is run the following command in the terminal
+So if you kept reading, the first thing you need to do is run the following command in the terminal

 ```
 pip3 install virtualenv virtualenvwrapper